-- d) The net proceeds may be divided proportionately as set forth in the steps: - (1) Application of Forgiveness Feature.
+- d.
+The net proceeds may be divided proportionately as set forth in the steps: - i.
+Application of Forgiveness Feature.
 Once the net proceeds are determined from the sale of the property, the Grantee may reduce the amount due based on the length of time the homebuyer has occupied the home in relation to the affordability period.
-Soft second mortgages up to \$14,999 have a five year affordability period and a forgiveness feature of 20% per year. - (2) Amount subject to recapture.
+Soft second mortgages up to \$14,999 have a five year affordability period and a forgiveness feature of 20% per year. - ii.
+Amount subject to recapture.
 The HOME investment that is subject to recapture is based on the amount of HOME assistance that enabled the homebuyer to buy the dwelling unit.
-This includes any HOME assistance that reduced the purchase price from fair market value to an affordable price, but excludes the amount between the cost of producing the unit and the market value of the property (i.e., the development subsidy). - (3) After the full HOME investment has been repaid, any excess profits will belong to the homeowner.
+This includes any HOME assistance that reduced the purchase price from fair market value to an affordable price, but excludes the amount between the cost of producing the unit and the market value of the property (i.e., the development subsidy).

-9.9 - Enforcement
+iii.
+After the full HOME investment has been repaid, any excess profits will belong to the homeowner.

-- A) Legal documents, including a Deed of Trust and a Restrictive Covenant, are required by THDA to be recorded against the property.
-These documents enforce the affordability requirements of the HOME regulations. - 1) CONSTRUCTION FINANCING BY CHDOS: - a) Prior to drawing down HOME funds, the CHDO will execute a Restrictive Covenant and a Deed of Trust with THDA and record these documents as a lien on the property. - b) Upon sale of the property to an eligible homebuyer, THDA will release its Restrictive Covenant and Deed of Trust.
-The CHDO will execute a Grant Note and Deed of Trust with the homebuyer as part of the closing to secure the soft second mortgage of up to \$14,999 under the recapture provisions of the HOME Rule. - c) A copy of the Grant Note and recorded Deed of Trust is forwarded to THDA. - 2) HOMEOWNERSHIP PROGRAMS BY CITIES, COUNTIES AND NON-CHDO NON- PROFITS: - a) The Grantee will execute a Grant Note and Deed of Trust with the homebuyer as part of the closing to secure the soft second mortgage of up to \$39,999 under the recapture provisions of the HOME Rule.
+9. ENFORCEMENT

-- b) A copy of the Grant Note and recorded Deed of Trust is forwarded to THDA. - 3) THDA will prepare legal documents to secure the affordability period of homeownership programs.
-Grantees should contact their program specialist for the appropriate documents whether it is to secure HOME funds being used for the development of housing.
+- A. Legal documents, including a Deed of Trust and a Restrictive Covenant, are required by THDA to be recorded against the property.
+These documents enforce the affordability requirements of the HOME regulations. - 1.
+CONSTRUCTION FINANCING BY CHDOS: - a.
+Prior to drawing down HOME funds, the CHDO will execute a Restrictive Covenant and a Deed of Trust with THDA and record these documents as a lien on the property. - b.
+Upon sale of the property to an eligible homebuyer, THDA will release its Restrictive Covenant and Deed of Trust.
+The CHDO will execute a Grant Note and Deed of Trust with the homebuyer as part of the closing to secure the soft second mortgage of up to \$14,999 under the recapture provisions of the HOME Rule. - c.
+A copy of the Grant Note and recorded Deed of Trust is forwarded to THDA. - 2.
+HOMEOWNERSHIP PROGRAMS BY CITIES, COUNTIES AND NON-CHDO NON-PROFITS: - i.
+The Grantee will execute a Grant Note and Deed of Trust with the homebuyer as part of the closing to secure the soft second mortgage of up to \$14,999 under the recapture provisions of the HOME Rule. - ii.
+A copy of the Grant Note and recorded Deed of Trust is forwarded to THDA. - 3.
+THDA has prepared legal documents to secure the affordability period of homeownership programs.
+Grantees should contact their program specialist for the appropriate documents whether it is to secure HOME funds being used for the development of housing or to secure the soft second mortgage between the Grantee and the homebuyer.